Salary: £29,577 per annum (pro rata if part-time) plus 5% pension contribution

 Closing date: Monday 16th November at close of business

-We are looking for a temporary adviser to join our friendly, supportive and highly motivated team.
-You will have substantial knowledge and experience of money advice and/or welfare benefit advice.
+Agnes Smith Advice Centre is recruiting a new adviser to join a small, highly-motivated, and welcoming team.
+The role will involve both advice and casework.
+You will have knowledge and experience of money advice and/or welfare benefits, along with some generalist advice experience.
 You will be committed to the provision of excellent quality advice.

 As an equal opportunities employer we value diversity, and encourage and welcome applications from people of all backgrounds.

 Deliver welfare benefit/money advice and casework at drop-in sessions and on appointments

 Interview clients using sensitive listening and questioning skills in order to allow clients to explain their problems and empower them to set their own priorities.

 Use information sources to find, interpret and communicate the relevant information.

 Research and explore options and implications so that clients can make informed decisions.

 Act for the client where necessary by calculating, negotiating, drafting or writing letters and telephoning.

 Negotiate with third parties such as statutory and non-statutory bodies as appropriate.